nativefun/swap/README.md

 );

 -- Optional: Add some test data insert into announcements (title, text) values
-('🎉 Welcome to NativeSwap!', 'We are excited to launch our new swap platform.'), ('📢 New Features', 'Check out our latest updates and improvements.');
+('🎉 Welcome to Native Swap!', 'We are excited to launch our new swap platform.'), ('📢 New Features', 'Check out our latest updates and improvements.');
 ```

 This setup creates:

 1. `announcements` table for storing platform announcements
 2. `notification_tokens` table for managing user notification preferences
 3. Sample announcement data